 Also countries across the globe have now become more efficient in terms of closing their borders.
 We have even seen it in EU.
 Closing borders between member nations was unthinkable a few years ago.
 I expect this to have long ranging impacts even post the Coronavirus (COVID-19) pandemic.

-Is Bond Market Predicting a Recession?
+Is Bond Market Predicting Inflation?

 Readers, have you profited from the collapse in interest rates in your Bond portfolio?
 Do you plan to continue holding bonds going forward?
 Do you use clues from the Bond market to dictate your risk tolerance?